biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 #### Where are we?

-We don't need to set our working directory, because our newly created Project is open, and we will therefore automatically be in the directory that contains the `.Rproj` file.
+We don't need to set our working directory, because our newly created Project is open, and we will therefore automatically have as our working directory the directory that contains the `.Rproj` file.

 To see where you are, type or copy into the console (bottom left):